jhuckaby/magic-sorting-system/README.md

 - Can have multiple sorting systems in same world (128+ blocks apart)
 - Items are sorted to nearest matching item frames
 - Very server-friendly (lag-free design)
-- No redstone, no command blocks, and no console commands
+- No redstone, no command blocks, and no console commands required
-- Costs 1 gold block, 1 lapis block and 1 input chest for controller
+- Costs 1 gold block and 1 lapis block for controller
 - Each sort group costs at least 1 item frame, 1 hopper and 1 chest
 - Can extend sort groups into infinite chests with chained hoppers
-- Can dump inventory into input chest quickly
+- Can dump entire stacks quickly using `Ctrl-Q` keybind (Windows only)
-- Simply break chest to initiate sort (chest is recreated for you)
-- Optional bare controller (no chest) for mob farm item drops
+- Items are sorted the moment they land on the pickup area
 - Many categories have fallback groups (i.e. sandstone falls back to sand, etc.)
 - Automatically distributes items across multiple item frames in same group
 - Support for automatic smelting, and automatic food cooking
 - Create your own custom sort groups by modifying config file

+## Upgrading from v1.0

+Are you upgrading from Magic Sorting System v1.0?
+Version 2.0 has been completely redesigned, and no longer uses a chest (well, it still can if you want one), and there is no need to "activate" a controller by standing on it.
+Please see the [Creating the Controller](#creating-the-controller) section for updated instructions.
+If you still want to use a drop chest, see the [Advanced](#advanced) section for instructions.

 ## Table of Contents